jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 2024, but I am not sure if we are interested to model 5G vRAN.

 There are plethora of publications on modeling communication networks and DC computing.
-I am not sure to what extent we need to work on modeling networks and devices in our architecture exercise.

 ### Recommendation

-TBD
+It is still to be determined to what extent we need to work on modeling networks and devices in the architecture.
+Is this outside the scope of architecture?

 ## Dynamic Scaling